[Soma City, Fukushima Prefecture] A brave festival where cavalry warriors compete. “Soma Nomaoi” has a history of over 1000 years

 Soma Odaka Shrine

-This shrine is located on the site of Odaka Castle, the former home base of the Soma clan.
-It is said that the Soma clan, who moved to this area, built a castle in Odaka in 1332, and when they moved there, they also moved the Myoken deity that was enshrined in Ota to the castle grounds.
+This shrine stands on the site of Odaka Castle, the former base of the Soma clan.
+It is said that when the Soma clan moved to this area and built a castle in Odaka in 1332, they also moved the Myokenjin shrine that they had enshrined in Ota into the castle

-Even after the castle was abandoned in 1611, it was enshrined as Myoken Shrine, but after the war it was renamed Soma Odaka Shrine.
+Even after the castle was abandoned in 1611, it was enshrined as Myokensha Shrine, but after the war it was renamed Soma Odaka Shrine

-This is the place where the most important ritual of Soma Nomaoi, ``Nomagake,'' is held.
+This is the place where the most important Shinto ritual of the Soma Nomaoi, "Nomakake," takes place

 INFORMATION